Hitting $1 million: two founders describe what it took

 For Vivi et Margot, social media has always played an important role; their Instagram is a beautiful look book of product photography and lifestyle photos that bring the brand to life for more than 139,000 followers.

 Charlotte cites connecting her Wix Store to Vivi et Margot’s Instagram as a pivotal turning point for her business.
-By connecting the two platforms she was able to launch a multichannel retail strategy, and grow her audience across a diverse set of channels.
+By connecting the two platforms she was able to launch a multichannel selling strategy, and grow her audience across a diverse set of channels.

 It was also around this time Charlotte started using Facebook Ads by Wix, which allowed her to experiment with targeted campaigns.